 Certain strains respond well to having the growing tip of the plant pinched out (known as ‘topping’, ‘FIM’ or pinching) after the 4th or 5th leaf pair.
 The resulting plants are often smaller and bushy without the dominant main growth stem (or ‘cola’) and are preferred for some smaller growrooms.

-Some indoor growers train the plants underneath a metal chickenwire-style screen allowing only the buds to grow vertically while the stem and growing part of the plant grow horizontally.
+Some indoor growers train the plants underneath a metal wire mesh screen allowing only the buds to grow vertically while the stem and growing part of the plant are trained horizontally.
 This SCROG (screen of green) technique allows the indoor grower to keep as much of the bud growth as possible equidistant to the lamp, maximising the efficiency and yield.

 Feminised seeds are popular with the indoor growers as they virtually eliminate the possibility of male plants.
-For many indoor growers feminised seeds from a quality supplier are regarded as the only way to go.
-If male flowers appear at the end of a female flowering cycle don’t panic, simply pinch off the male flowers.
-The female buds are mature and unaffected by the appearance of isolated rogue male flowers late in the flowering cycle.
+For many indoor growers feminised seeds from a quality supplier are regarded as the only way to grow.

-The indoor growroom allows plants to be grown in soil or any number of other grow mediums.
+The indoor grow-room allows plants to be grown in soil or any number of other grow mediums.
 When growing in soil the cannabis plant benefits from 25% perlite or coco fibre being included.
-This allows better aeration of the soil.
-One common mistake by inexperienced growers is the tendency to overwater soil-grown plants.
+This allows better aeration of the soil and more oxygen for the cannabis roots.
+One common mistake by inexperienced growers is the tendency to overwater/over-feed soil-grown plants.
 Get to know the weight of your plant pots and water only when the plants need it.
 Over watering soil-grown plants will reduce yield/quality and slow down plant development.